What The 2020 Election Is All About

 More than anything, this election is about President Trump.

-For most incumbent presidents running for re-election, approval ratings really matter.
+For most incumbent presidents running for reelection, approval ratings really matter.
 With Trump, there are several different striking ways to look at those numbers.
-He's historically unpopular, the most unpopular incumbent ever to stand for re-election.
+He's historically unpopular — the most unpopular incumbent ever to stand for reelection.

-He has a very locked-in base, with sky high approval in his own party.
+He has a very locked-in base, with sky-high approval in his own party.
 But those who strongly disapprove of Trump outnumber those who strongly approve.
-Likewise, no modern president has had such high numbers of people who say they will definitely vote against him for re-election.
+Likewise, no modern president has had such high numbers of people who say they will definitely vote against him for reelection.

 There is tremendous intensity that motivates Trump's supporters and opponents.
-Despite the many advantages he has (more on that later...), he is incapable of sticking to a message that highlights those benefits.
+Despite the many advantages he has (more on that later), he is incapable of sticking to a message that highlights those benefits.
 For every tweet about the great economy, there's another that picks a fight with a movie star or retweets something offensive.
 Trump remains impulsive and undisciplined — something he thinks works great for him, even though many Republicans (privately) disagree.

 Trump also enjoys particular structural advantages, starting with the Electoral College.
-He received 3 million fewer votes than Hillary Clinton in 2016 and only won 46% of the popular vote, a smaller percentage than what Mitt Romney received when he lost to Barack Obama in 2012.
+He received 3 million fewer votes than Hillary Clinton in 2016 and won only 46% of the popular vote, a smaller percentage than Mitt Romney received when he lost to Barack Obama in 2012.

 But America picks its presidents in a state-by-state, winner-take-all system, and Trump's voters are more efficiently distributed among battleground states than Democrats'.
 So how big of an advantage does he have going into 2020?
-One way to think about it is that Trump could lose Michigan and Pennsylvania, but still win by holding on to all the other states he won in 2016.
+One way to think about it is that Trump could lose Michigan and Pennsylvania but still win by holding on to all the other states he won in 2016.

 Some estimates say he could lose the popular vote by as many as 5 million votes and still win the Electoral College.

 Also, Trump has the advantage of incumbency.
-There have only been two incumbent presidents to lose in the last 30 years: George H.W.
-Bush and Jimmy Carter — and they were facing a recession and hostage crisis, respectively.
+Only two incumbent presidents have lost in the last 40 years: George H.W.
+Bush and Jimmy Carter — and they were facing a recession and a hostage crisis, respectively.
 All the tools of the presidency are at Trump's disposal, including an early start on fundraising, and he commands the bully pulpit — and dominates news coverage — like no other president.

 Democrats' choice

-Note: An earlier version of this story incorrectly said George H.W.
-Bush and Jimmy Carter are the only two incumbent presidents to have lost in the last 30 years.
-The time period is 40 years.